NanoPhysicsCenter/RUMDEED/docs/source/intro.rst

 Introduction
 ============

-The Vacuum-MD program was first written by Andreas Pedersen :cite:p:`PhysRevLett.104.175002` in Python to simulate space charge limited photo emission :cite:p:`PhysRevLett.104.175002`.
+The Reykjavík University Molecular Dynamics code for Electron Emission and Dynamics (RUMDEED) program was first written by Andreas Pedersen :cite:p:`PhysRevLett.104.175002` in Python to simulate space charge limited photo emission :cite:p:`PhysRevLett.104.175002`.
 It was later rewritten in Fortran by Kristinn Torfason with parallelization using OpenMP.
 It was also extended to include Field emission :cite:p:`doi:10.1063/1.4914855`:cite:p:`doi:10.1063/1.4972821` and Thermal-field emission :cite:p:`PhysRevApplied.15.014040`.